 MPH is supporting Rafiki's newest program; training Tanzanian surgeons to become the country’s first ever fully-qualified Plastic and Reconstructive Surgeons.
 The two-year Master’s Degree program will have a huge flow-on effect and is a vital step to help Tanzania become self-sufficient in this surgical specialty.

-Volunteers from MPH have also helped Rafiki send more than 50 x 40-foot containers of desperately needed second-hand medical equipment to hospitals in Tanzania.
+Volunteers from MPH have also helped Rafiki send more than 55 x 40-foot containers of desperately needed second-hand medical equipment to hospitals in Tanzania, including 15 ambulances.
 With a replacement value of over $10M this equipment is greatly needed and being put to great use by hospitals, dispensaries and clinics in Tanzania.

-In addition to attending to these needs, ATYA has conducted three professional development courses for Tanzanian teachers, two in Tanzania and one in Western Australia.
+In addition to attending to these needs, ATS has conducted three professional development courses for Tanzanian teachers, two in Tanzania and one in Western Australia.

 ATS funded renovations and a new dorm house for NIRA orphanage in Dar es Salaam, which provides full-time care for 20 children orphans.

 Through ATS, a small group provides scholarships to underprivileged primary school children in Kilwa.
 Many of the children are orphans or living with single parents and by supporting these children with school fees and boarding fees to PEC School they have access to a much better education.
 ATS also provides support to PEC School through infrastructure projects and recently funded the construction of a cafeteria and library.